 This vacancy is now closed.

-This is an exciting opportunity to become Carbon Brief’s new writer/analyst specialising in China, helping us to explain and analyse how the world’s most populous country and largest emitter is responding to climate change.
+As Carbon Brief looks to develop our coverage of China, we are looking for enthusiastic and talented individuals to join our team of China specialists.
+You’ll help us to explain and analyse how the world’s most populous country and largest emitter is responding to climate change.

 - Do you have deep knowledge of China’s energy and climate policies?

-- Are you a clear, crisp writer who is comfortable publishing in both English and Chinese?
+- Are you a clear, crisp writer who is confident publishing in English?

 - Do you want to contribute to accurate reporting of how China addresses climate change?

 Carbon Brief’s award-winning journalism is respected by scientists, journalists and policymakers around the world.
-Working closely with the rest of Carbon Brief’s team, you’ll produce a diversity of new content about China.
-This could range from analysing the latest energy and emissions trends through to unpicking new policy developments or explaining how China is adapting to climate impacts.
+Working closely with the rest of the Carbon Brief team, you’ll produce a diverse array of content about China.
+This could range from analysing the latest energy and emissions trends, through to unpicking new policy developments or explaining how China is adapting to climate impacts.

 You’ll be comfortable conveying the point of a story while representing the subtleties of a policy development in a clear and engaging way.
-With a strong grounding in journalistic best practice, you’ll be meticulous about accuracy and fact-checking.
+With a strong grounding in journalism, you’ll be meticulous about accuracy and fact-checking.

 - Produce news features, analysis, interviews and explainers.